 Surfers would return from Indonesia with tales of epic surf, friendly locals and cheap beer.

-They would also come back with the scars to prove it too, either from hitting the shallow reefs that lie just a foot or two under the perfect rolling waves, or from motorbike crashes.
+They would also come back with the scars to prove it too, either from hitting the shallow reefs that lie just a foot or two under the perfect rolling waves, or from the almost inevitable motorbike crashes.

 Some surfers wouldn’t return for months, knowing that during the time between April and September, when the trade winds blow offshore, the swell is as persistent as a sarong seller on Kuta Beach.